materiaraiding/materiaraiding-old/tea.md

 ### Fate Calibration Beta

-The next mechanic is **Fate Calibration Beta**, which is another watch-your-clone mechanic.
+The next mechanic is **Fate Calibration Beta**, which is another watch-your-clone mechanic, made possible with the **Enigma Codex** buff.
 Similar to the previous mechanic, Fate Calibration Beta will start with Perfect Alexander doing a short cast to signify the start of the mechanic, then a long cast to preview all the upcoming mechanics.

 After your clone wanders around for a couple seconds, all the debuffs will appear - it will be the same beacon / forced march mechanic from The Final Word with a few extra bits.
 - **Light Beacon**: you have a light symbol above your head, your character stands near the wall and **DOES NOT MOVE**.